Garapaty Satyanarayana: Political life

 Enraged by freedom struggle against the British Rule Satyanarayana plunged into active politics in his late teens.
 He was arrested for the first time in 1930 when he was 19 years old and was sent to minors' block of the Vellore jail.
 Since then he remained as a stumbling block to the British Government.
 He had to remain underground to avoid arrest for quite a long time.
 His underground activities involved circulation of journals like "Veerabharathi", "Dhanka", participation in banned political conferences etc. Police arrested him on several occasions, sometimes, even at the point of gun under the Civil disobedience act, Anti-War Prevention and Detention Act under the Defence of India rules etc. He spent more than ten years in different prisons during the freedom struggle.
 Some of the jail terms he served are outlined below.

 He was also arrested and lathi charged for his participation in the Quit India Movement and the Telangana Agitation.
 The aggressive Garapaty played an active role even during his imprisonment times by participating in hunger strikes and agitations.

 Even though he was with the Indian National Congress Party, he was later influenced by the Communist ideology and actively promoted and strengthened the party throughout the West Godavari District.
 Also, it was as a Communist party candidate, that he was the first elected Member of the Legislative Assembly from the Eluru constituency and served the post during the years 1951-1953.

-He was one of the most prominent freedom fighters of the West Godavari district, a great orator and a crowd puller.
-He was respected by one and all irrespective of their political ideologies.
+He was a prominent freedom fighters of the West Godavari district, a great orator and attracted large crowds.